carlosramirez357/FirstCommit/README.md

 # Camper Café

-> Set up the project, the goal here is to master the tools and best practices about Linter, Gitflow, pair programming while we make a coffeshop website.
+> Set up the project, the goal here is to master the tools and best practices about Linter, Gitflow, pair programming while we make a coffeshop menu.

 Original Design
 ![Campe_Cafe](https://user-images.githubusercontent.com/127773967/231599716-4ef710e8-9840-4f0a-b527-1ea812ffa0a2.jpeg)